About Us

 Functional Skills – reading, writing, maths

-Creative Development - music, art, drama, dance
+Creative Development - music, art, drama,

-Independent Living Skills- PSHE, food tech, key skills
+Independent Living Skills- PSHE, food tech

 Community Awareness - Travel Training, community visits, personal safety and road safety,